-As we continue to celebrate Eat Local Month, we’re casting our Co-op Spotlight on a local, organic farm that has been part of our Co-op family for over 30 years – Golden Russet Farm!
+As our Eat Local Challenge rolls on, we’re casting our Co-op Spotlight on a local, organic farm that has been part of our Co-op family for over 30 years – Golden Russet Farm!
 We acquire more produce from their farm than from any other farm in Vermont!
-Member-owners can enjoy 20% off of their abundant array of local, organic veggies and their glorious fresh-cut bouquets from September 17th – 23rd!
+Member-owners can enjoy 20% off of their abundant array of local, organic veggies and their glorious fresh-cut bouquets from September 15th – 21st!
 Read on to learn more about this wonderful farm and the fine folks who work tirelessly to make it such a special place:

 Farming Organically Since 1981

 Farm owners Will and Judy Stevens have been growing organic vegetables commercially since 1981, having started on a small plot of rented land in Monkton, VT.
 After growing their business and refining their techniques, all the while learning from other pioneers in the Vermont organic farming community, they determined it was time to expand their operation.
 In 1984 they purchased a former dairy farm with good soils in the agriculturally-rich town of Shoreham, VT, in the southwestern corner of Addison County—and this land has been home to Golden Russet Farm ever since!
-Recently their daughter Pauline returned home to the farm and in 2022, Will and Judy began transitioning ownership of the farm to Pauline.
+A few years ago, their daughter Pauline returned home to the farm and in 2022, Will and Judy began transitioning ownership of the farm to Pauline.

 Certified Organic in 1987